 If we belong to Him, our obedience doesn’t make God love us more.
 But obedience is the fruit of a genuine relationship with Him.
 The more we understand His love for us, the more we should want to respond with loving obedience.

 Sing & Praise His Power

 Be exalted, O Lord, in Your own strength!

 We will sing and praise Your power (v.
 13).

-One day those who set themselves against God with feel the heat of His wrath.
+One day those who set themselves against God will feel the heat of His wrath.
 One day He will judge all sin and unrighteousness.